Skip to main content

 Publication

-Congratulations to Dr. Joshua Baker on His Review, “Metabolic Consequences of Rheumatoid Arthritis”
+Dr. Joshua Baker’s Review, “Metabolic Consequences of Rheumatoid Arthritis”

 May 15, 2025

-Congratulations to Dr. Joshua Baker on his invited review explaining the connection between rheumatoid arthritis and metabolism, and how this link affects patient care amid new obesity treatments and improvements in arthritis management.
+Read about Dr. Joshua Baker's invited review explaining the connection between rheumatoid arthritis and metabolism, and how this link affects patient care amid new obesity treatments and improvements in arthritis management.

-Congratulations to Dr. Jordana Cohen on Her Editorial, “Rethinking Confirmatory Testing in Primary Aldosteronism” Image
+Dr. Jordana Cohen’s Editorial, “Rethinking Confirmatory Testing in Primary Aldosteronism” Image

 Announcement